marta23silva/IvoooBot/README.md

 * Download the latest version of [Lavalink](https://github.com/freyacodes/Lavalink/releases).
 Put an [`application.yml`](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) file in the same directory.
 * Create a `.env` file and complete it with your info:
 ```
-BOT_TOKEN=
-CLIENT_ID=
-INVITE_LINK=

-OWNER_ID=
-TENOR_KEY=
+TOKEN=
+GUILD_ID=
+STATUS=
+STATUSBOT=
+DISCORDSTATUS=
 LAVALINK_PASSWORD=
 ```
-You can get a bot Token and a Client ID on the [Discord Developer Portal](https://discord.com/developers/applications).
-The Owner ID should be your Discord ID.
-The Lavalink password is defined on the `application.yml` file. <br/>
+You can get a bot TOKEN on the [Discord Developer Portal](https://discord.com/developers/applications).
+The GUILD_ID should be your server's id, in case you want to deploy the commands locally.
-The default prefix is `ivooo`, but you can change this in `src/utils/getPrefix.js`.
+STATUS is either DEVELOPMENT (deploy commands in your server of choice) or PRODUCTION (deploying slash commands for all servers).
+The options for STATUSBOT are online, offline, dnd and away.
+The LAVALINK_PASSWORD is defined on the `application.yml` file.

 ### How to run 🛸
-* Open a terminal/cmd window and run `npm run lavalink` to start your Lavalink server (only needed when using voice commands).
+* Open a terminal/cmd window and run `npm run lava` to start your Lavalink server (only needed when using voice commands).
 * Open a terminal/cmd window and run `npm run start` to start your bot.

 ## Acknowledgements